imedu-vr/hubs-docs/azure_hubs_ce_files/installation.md

 ### Debugging dependencies while building custom client container

-A tip for anyone else who finds themself in dependency hell trying to make their custom client work: in the Dockerfile, where it does this:
+If you are trying to resolve dependencies, you might want to see a bit more output.
+You can change that in the dockerfile here:

 ```bash
 run npm run build 1> /dev/null
 ```

-you can remove that 1> /dev/null to actually see the logs
+Just remove `1> /dev/null` to actually see the logs.